fahrettinenes/fahrettinenes/README.md

-## Fahrettin About
+## Strazen About
-Hello I'm Fahrettin.
-I am 16 years old, going to high school.
-I am an freelancer.
-I will occasionally post digital game plugins to my GitHub profile.
+Hello I'm Strazen.
+I am 9 years old, going to primary school.
+I am an professional code fucker.
+I will sometimes post digital game plugins and various programs to my GitHub profile.

 ## Where i work
 I have an e-Commerce site where I code my own Digital Game Plugins and sell them for a cheap price;